Table of Contents

 By grouping your keywords and keeping them as relevant as possible to the content the ad leads too, this will improve your PPC quality score.

-If you are interested in learning more about PPC quality score, check out our guide to the best PPC practices for 2019.
+If you are interested in learning more about PPC quality score, check out our guide to the best PPC practices.